 The College stance is that it is efficient to have issues resolved at the lowest level possible.
-Students are encouraged to make an informal inquiry to an instructor, advisor, or assigned Dean/Director as soon as possible following the event that gave rise to the complaint.
-Staff, visitors, community members or other individuals are encouraged to make informal inquiries to the designated staff person with assigned responsibility in the area of concern as soon as possible to reach a resolution.
+Students are encouraged to make an informal inquiry to an instructor, advisor, or assigned dean/director as soon as possible following the event that gave rise to the complaint.
+Staff, visitors, community members or other individuals are encouraged to make informal inquiries to the designated staff person with assigned responsibility in the area of concern as soon as possible to reach a resolution

 When resolution is not reached or not practical though informal inquiry, the steps of the formal complaint process are followed.
-Formal complaints are required in writing and are submitted to the campus Provost.
-The Provost office will route the complaint to the appropriate college representative for resolution.
+Formal complaints are required in writing and are submitted to the campus provost.
+The Provost's Office will route the complaint to the appropriate college representative for resolution.